-Furthermore, the severity of the destruction caused by a peat landslide event, except for one that becomes channelised, is likely to reduce over long distances due to the loss of energy as the event runs out.
-As such an adjustment has been applied based on the statistics to vary the severity of the likely consequence.
+Furthermore, the severity of the destruction caused by a peat landslide event, with exception of one that becomes channelised is likely to reduce over long distances, due to the loss of energy as the event runs out.
+As such a scheme has been applied based on the statistics to vary the severity of the likely consequence.